 According to Walls, one of transcendentalism's key influences was the religious faith of New England's Puritans, who believed that every person stands before God and must read the Bible for himself or herself.
 "This gave us the bedrock notion of individualism," she says.

 Another important ingredient was the American Revolution, which promoted equality as an American ideal — even if the new country didn't actually afford that status to a lot of its people, including women and Blacks.
 "The transcendentalists, whose parents had grown up fighting the Revolution, believed it was their turn to continue the Revolution, that is, to continue the political revolution by igniting it as an intellectual revolution," Walls says.
+When the United States government under President Van Buren wanted to remove Cherokee from their native lands, Emerson wrote them in protest.
+He wanted social reform that protected the rights of all.

 Those ideas mixed together with another rising early 1880s influence — European Romanticism, a literary and artistic movement that emphasized feeling and emotion rather than the Enlightenment's emphasis on reason and order.

 "All through the war years — the American Revolution, the Napoleonic Wars, the War of 1812 — Americans found it virtually impossible to go to Europe or even to access European books," Walls says.
 "But after the Paris peace treaty of 1815, suddenly travel to Europe was wide open again.
 A whole generation of ambitious young American men sailed to Europe to continue their education at European universities, above all in Germany.
-The books and ideas and teachings they brought back with them — Kant, Goethe, the Humboldt brothers, Coleridge, Wordsworth, Byron and Shelley, and on and on — infused American colleges and universities with an exciting new wave of European literature and philosophy."
+The books and ideas and teachings they brought back with them — Kant, Goethe, the Humboldt brothers, Samuel Taylor Coleridge, Wordsworth, Byron and Shelley, and on and on — infused American colleges and universities with an exciting new wave of European literature and philosophy."
 It was "a wave which swiftly spread into the popular imagination, inspiring a widespread confidence that a new age was born, an age in which the individual could intuit truth for him- or herself by an inward search for meaning."

 Later, some of the transcendentalists even created a short-lived utopian community in Boston based upon their ideas — Brook Farm, whose residents shared the agricultural work and operated a school.

-While the transcendentalists were a rebellious fringe, a lot of their ideas eventually became an accepted part of the American mainstream.
+While the transcendentalists were a rebellious fringe, a lot of their transcendental philosophy ideas eventually became an accepted part of the American mainstream.
 "As Emerson said, 'In self-trust, all the virtues are comprehended,'" Walls explains.
 "This notion of self-trust became the foundation for American self-reliance, another term coined by Emerson."

 Henry David Thoreau and the Transcendental Life